savonet/liquidsoap/doc/content/multitrack.md

 # Multitrack support

-Starting with version `2.2.0`, liquidsoap now support track-level operations, making it possible to manipulate data at the track level, including demuxing, remuxing, encoding, decoding, applying filters and other operations and more!
+Starting with version `2.2.0`, liquidsoap now support track operations, making it possible to manipulate data at the track level, including demuxing, remuxing, encoding, decoding, applying filters and other operations and more!

 ## Multitrack sources